Rochester, New York, Car Accidents Caused By Bald Tires

 - A Car Repair Shop: Automobile mechanics also owe their customers a duty of care.
 If a mechanic does not thoroughly inspect the tires they install for obvious physical defects or manufacturing flaws, they could be taken to court if the tires fail and the driver of the vehicle hurts themselves or someone else.

 Since personal injury claims are time-sensitive, you should always contact an attorney after being injured in an accident that was not your fault.
-The Dietrich Law Firm P.C. is a recognized Best Law Firm of America that has decades of experience aggressively advocating for the rights of Rochester car crash victims.
+The Dietrich Law Firm P.C. has decades of experience aggressively advocating for the rights of Rochester car crash victims.
 Please send us a message online or call us at 585-939-3939 to schedule a free consultation and begin exercising your rights.

 Call the Dietrich Law Firm P.C. immediately at 585-939-3939 so that our aggressive, tenacious, and hardworking personal injury lawyers can fight to obtain the best result for your personal injury claim in Rochester, New York.
 We are available 24 hours a day, 7 days a week, and there is never a fee until we WIN for you!